-Even a slightly raised blood pressure above 120/80 to 140/90mmHg could be an indicator that your pressure is not totally under control and a warning sign to start taking steps to get the blood pressure lowered and more under control.
+A slightly raised blood pressure is above 120/80 to 140/90mmHg.
+It could be an indicator that your pressure is not totally under control and a warning sign to start taking steps to get the blood pressure lowered and more under control.

 You’re at an increased risk if you are: